top of page

 1) Where are you located?

 Sanctuary Rescue is headquartered in Midlothian, Virginia (a suburb of Richmond).
-We don’t have a brick and mortar kennel facility.
+Although we do have a rescue resource center, we don’t have a brick-and-mortar kennel facility.
+Liz's Place is an office during the week and an event space on the weekends; no dogs are housed there.
 All of our dogs live in foster homes with wonderful foster volunteers, so we don’t have any public visiting hours.
+Please check our "Liz's Place Calendar of Events" page for any upcoming adoption events.

 2) I’d love to help.
 How can I foster and/or volunteer?

 Yay!
 We’d love to have you!
-If you are interested in either fostering or volunteering or both, please visit our website www.SanctuaryRescue.com and fill out either a foster application or volunteer application (under the forms tab).
+If you are interested in either fostering or volunteering or both, please click the forms tab and fill out either a foster application or volunteer application.
 If you are interested in fostering (which is like the coolest “job” ever) we will get your foster application processed, and if approved, we’ll invite you out for a foster training so that you have a good understanding of how things work.
 Due to insurance restrictions, all of our volunteers must be 18 years or older.

 3) I have some blankets/towels/toys/supplies I’d like to donate, where can I bring them?

 Thank you!
 We go through a TON of supplies, and we love in-kind donations.
-A few things to note: Doggy tummy aches are no fun, so we only feed one brand of dog food for consistency’s sake.
-That’s Merrick Classic.
-We wouldn’t be able to use any dog food brands other than Merrick.
-We are not able to take any open bags of food nor are we able to accept any prescription medications.
+A few things to note: Doggy tummy aches are no fun, so we only feed one brand of dog food for consistency’s sake; that's Wellness Complete Health.
+We do accept donations of other dog and cat food brands for our Community Pet Food Pantry; we just ask that any food donations are UNOPENED and UNEXPIRED.
+We are not able to take any prescription foods nor are we able to accept any prescription medications.
 If you have any used crates, blankets, dog beds, etc. to donate we respectfully ask that they be cleaned with bleach before being donated.
 Many of our rescues are young puppies that are not fully vaccinated, have immature immune systems, and are especially susceptible to basic canine illnesses, so it is important that any used donations be sanitized first.
 Finally, we have a donation drop-off box at Pet Supplies Plus in Midlothian (11400 W. Huguenot Road, Midlothian, Va 23113).
 Please feel free to take any supply donations to our friends at Pet Supplies Plus during their business hours, and they will make sure they make it to Sanctuary Rescue.

 4) I can no longer keep my dog.
 Will you take it?